JJJ/post-type-switcher/readme.txt

 = Recommended Requirements =
 * Latest WordPress version.
-* PHP version 5.6 or greater.
+* PHP version 7.0 or greater.
-* MySQL version 5.5 or greater.
+* MySQL version 5.7 or greater, or MariaDB 10 or greater.

 == Frequently Asked Questions ==